amiceli/3loprint/README.md

 It generate PDF file with your trello access.

 **3loprint does not save your information.
-It uses Pouch DB, you can delete it when you want**.s
+It uses Pouch DB, you can delete it when you want**.

 ## Technologies